-The sub-adviser intends on having very little portfolio turnover since most of the equity portfolio is held indefinitely.
 Written options are bought back when the sub-adviser believes they present an unfavorable risk and reward profile.
 Purchased options are sold when the sub-adviser believes they present an unfavorable risk and reward profile or when more attractive investments are available.

 Principal Investment Risks: As with all mutual funds, there is a risk that you could lose money through your investment in the Fund.
 The Fund is not intended to be a complete investment program.
-Many factors affect the Fund's net asset value ("NAV") and performance.
+Many factors affect the Fund's NAV and performance.
 The following risks may apply to the Fund's direct investments as well as the Fund's indirect investments through ETFs.